 b.
 Limonene: As the name suggests, limonene offers a citrusy aroma and is commonly found in strains like Lemon Haze.
 It is believed to possess mood-enhancing and energizing properties, as well as potential anti-anxiety and anti-inflammatory effects.

 c.
 Pinene: Found in pine trees and various cannabis strains, pinene is characterized by its fresh, pine-like scent.
 It may have anti-inflammatory properties and is believed to enhance focus and alertness.
 Pinene is commonly associated with sativa strains.
+Understanding the effects of Indica vs Sativa vs Hybrid strains helps choose the right products for your needs and preferences.

 d.
 Linalool: With a floral and lavender aroma, linalool is known for its calming and relaxing effects.
 It may have potential anti-anxiety and analgesic properties, making it a sought-after terpene for managing stress and promoting sleep.